TobiasgutPrivat/AutoAlteration/ReadMe.md

 apply on Nation Converter (check with BigBang)

 Maybe make Keywords not case sensitive

--->
+Maybe merge Inventory and KeywordEdit: store as Dict<Article,Article?> (Key:selected Article, Value: aligned according to Keywords) on each change create new Inventory (if editing Articles use cloned ones), cache all of them -->
 # Auto Alterations
 Auto Alterations provides Functionality to automaticly create Trackmania Map-Alterations.